DenmarkOfficial Name: Kingdom of Denmark

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Denmark, you are subject to Danish laws.
 Foreign laws and legal systems can be vastly different from our own.
-In Denmark, the police may take you in for questioning if you violate the law and don’t have proper identification with you.
-However, most forms of identification, such as student ID or a driver’s license, are acceptable, and there is no legal requirement for foreigners to carry their passports.
+In Denmark, the police may take you in for questioning if you violate a law and don’t have proper identification with you.
+However, most forms of identification, such as student ID or a driver’s license, are acceptable, and there is no legal requirement for foreigners to carry their passports with them.
 Under Danish law, the police are permitted to detain someone for up to eight hours without charge.
 In addition, possessing knives with a locking blade longer than seven centimeters in a public place carries an immediate jail sentence.
 Some activities may be legal in Denmark, but are illegal in the United States.
-For instance, you can be prosecuted under U.S. law if you buy pirated goods.
-Engaging in sexual conduct with minors and using or disseminating child pornography are crimes prosecutable in the United States.
+For instance, you can be prosecuted under U.S. law if you buy pirated goods abroad and attempt to return with them to the United States.
+Engaging in sexual conduct with minors and using or disseminating child pornography are crimes prosecutable in the United States regardless of where the activities took place.
 If you break local laws in Denmark, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what activities are legally permissible at your travel destination.

 Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Denmark, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy of your arrest.
 You also have the right to have your communications forwarded to the Embassy.